 Do you need a really small microwave which still packs the power of a larger model?
 Then the Danby Counter-top Microwave is a perfect choice.
 Although the Danby has a 700 Watt cooker which contains enough punch to heat meals quickly so that you won’t be waiting very long.

-The stainless steel model includes a door handle, rather than a button as found on the colored versions.
-The glass turntable is very easy to clean, and the Microwave programming is very simple to use, so you don’t need to read complicated instructions.
+The stainless steel model includes a door handle, rather than a button as found on the coloured versions.
+The glass turntable is very easy to clean, and Microwave programming is very simple to use, so you don’t need to read complicated instructions.

 Our selection for the best small microwave oven on the market.

-Panasonic’s well-constructed NN-SN651B mid-range inverter is a superb budget priced microwaved, although usually rated just over the $100 mark.
-Takes number one position on our list.
+Panasonic’s well-constructed NN-SN651B mid-range inverter is a superb budget-priced microwaved, although usually rated just over the $100 mark.
+Takes the number one position on our list.
 Due to its mid-size, the microwave fits into any kitchen with ease but is also powerful enough to defrost large meals quickly with its 1200 Watt motor which is the largest in the lower price ranges.